image

 Whether you are a local or a tourist, The Blue Bar ensures its guests a memorable, fun experience.
 One of the top places to visit in Delhi for nightlife, you must definitely check out this area if you seek a magnificent evening of absolute delight and camaraderie in the capital city.

-Entry timings at The Blue Bar – The Blue Bar is open from 5:00 PM until 12:45 AM.
+Entry timings at The Blue Bar – 12:00 PM – 11:00 PM (bar timings)

 Location of The Blue Bar- Taj Palace, Lobby Level 2, Sardar Patel Marg, Diplomatic Enclave, New Delhi- 110021.